cdecan/Group-22/Sprint5Updates.md

 ### 1. what is the branch he/she worked on (has to be pushed to the repo).

+- `sql_test_create_listing_owner_id_haiden`
+- `sql_test_register_email_haiden`

 ### 2. what is the progress so far (at least some test cases written, more than 2)

+- Wrote all of the test cases for both of the variables by reading all the lines from the input file.

 ### 3. any difficulties.

+- There cannot be more than one listing with the same title, which I did not account for at first when creating test cases.

 ### 4. what is the plan for the days before the deadline.

+- Finish docker

 # Kennan